Email and Communicating

 Account Creation

-You may have a CSAIL account and not a CSAIL IMAP account, for example, if you forward your @csail.mit.edu email to another address.
-If you want instead to have your @csail.mit.edu mail delivered locally and read it on our IMAP server, you can Create your IMAP account (CSAIL Login required) which will overwrite any forwarding options.
+You may have a CSAIL Kerberos account and not a CSAIL IMAP email account.
+For example, if you forward your @csail.mit.edu email to another address, you don’t need an IMAP account.
+If you want instead to have your @csail.mit.edu mail delivered locally and read it on our IMAP server, you can Create your IMAP account (CSAIL Login required), which will overwrite any forwarding options.

 It takes up to half an hour for forwarding changes to take effect, so for a little while after you create your CSAIL IMAP account your mail may still be forwarded as it was before.
 You’ll need to wait a while before testing your new IMAP account.